Safeguarding Adult Reviews (SARs) - The SAR process

 If agreement cannot be reached on the requirement for a SAR to be undertaken then this will be resolved in the first instance by the relevant Board Managers, with ultimate decision making and discussion being resolved by the Independent Chair of the SAB.
 Independent Chairs will agree on the mechanisms for presenting SARs that have cross border learning.

-The CCG have agreed a protocol and form for requesting information in out of area SAR referrals.
+NHS Greater Manchester Integrated Care have agreed a protocol and form for requesting information in out of area SAR referrals.

 The SAR panel, which is a subgroup of the SSAB, has 12 scheduled meetings a year to review SAR referrals and make a decision on behalf of the SSAB.